JesterOrNot/Chess/README.md

 # Chess
 <br>

-## Important this is a work in progress it doesn't really work --yet
+## Important: this is a work in progress it doesn't really work --yet

 <br>